44caleb/alx-higher_level_programming/0x03-python-data_structures/README.md

 File: 13-is_palindrome.c, lists.h

-0. Print a list of integers
+0. Print a list of integer
 mandatory
 Write a function that prints all integers of a list.